Micro-Credentials

 Benefits of Micro-Credentials

-Created by teachers, for teachers, micro-credentials can serve as learning aids, formative assessments, knowledge checks, validation of competence, or as a means of exploring a particular occupation.
+Created by teachers, for teachers, micro-credentials can serve as learning aids, formative assessments, knowledge checks, or as a means of exploring a particular occupation.

 Learners